-We have quite a different review at our hands today, as it’s time to take a look at an older, but still a quite relevant camera and decide if it’s still worth an investment over any modern camera on the market.
-The device in question is Canon’s professional flagship from 2012, the 1D X. What’s specific about this DSLR and the other ones that fit in its class is that they could be considered to be timeless and very usable after many years of its release; which shouldn’t come as a surprise when you take into account that these are one of the most expensive cameras on the market.
+We have quite a different review at our hands today, as it’s time to take a look at an older, but still a quite relevant camera and decide if it’s still worth an investment over any modern camera on the market like Canon 80D which is also a Digital Single Lens Reflex but has an APS-C Sensor.
+The device in question is Canon’s professional flagship from 2012, the 1D X. What’s specific about this DSLR and the other ones that fit in its class is that they could be considered to be timeless and very usable after many years of its release; which shouldn’t come as a surprise when you take into account that these are some of Canon’s most expensive and best cameras in the market, see here.

 So, what really makes this camera relevant even in 2017, six years after its initial release?
 Well, there are a couple of things, but only three words are required to describe it: speed, power, and quality.
 It is still a very fast, feature-packed and extremely well-built DSLR, even by today’s standards and that makes it a really compelling purchase over a lot of other cameras; assuming you need all of these aspects of a camera to be covered in a best possible way.
 So, instead of going back in time, let’s take a look at the 1D X from the entirely new perspective and see how well it carries all of the years that have accumulated on its back since its release and is it still capable of showing other DSLRs how things we did on the more expensive side of photography.